![]() |

 4 part 3 Study Outline.
 Practice

 Exam Ch 4 part 3.
 PNS flow chart; PNS flowchart KEY.
-W: Ch 14: Endocrine Physiology.
+W,F: Ch 14: Endocrine Physiology.
 (PowerPoint) (Completed Notes) Chapter 14 Study Outline.
 Practice Exam Ch 14, Instructor's Notes.
 Endocrine flow diagram.
-Endocrine KEY Lab 5: Blood Glucose Regulation Lab Quiz 3. |
+Endocrine KEY Lab 5: Blood Glucose Regulation Lab Quiz 3.
+Lab Report on Blood Glucose Regulation assigned.
+Due on Mon Apr 13 at start of LECTURE. |

 (PowerPoint)